 Every internship student will have an internship file that contains all of the information that is needed to monitor internship progress and completion.
-The internship file will remain in the custody of the internship class instructor (i.e., university supervisor) and it will be updated weekly with forms submitted by students and university supervisors.
-This file will contain all of the following forms (Appendix A):
+The internship file will be in the form on an online portfolio in Livetext and it will be updated weekly with forms uploaded by the student.
+This file will contain all of the following completed forms in PDF format (Appendix A):

 - End of Semester Documentation Checklist - Supplemental Supervision Contract (If Applicable) - Internship Agreement - An Internship Agreement form is completed with the supervisor from each internship site. - This form only needs to be completed once per site and is good for the duration of the time that the student is an intern at that site. - This form is to be signed by the student, their site supervisor, and the class university supervisor.
-It is to be submitted at the time of the first class. - Internship Contract

-- The contract is to be submitted to the university supervisor (class facilitator) by the 2nd class. - This contract must be signed at the start of each semester that the student is in internship.
+It is to be submitted at the time of the first class. - Internship Contract - \circ The contract is to be submitted to the online portfolio by the 2nd class.

-• Proof of Insurance

-- Professional Liability Insurance is to be maintained by students throughout the entirety of their practicum and internship experience. - o This documentation must be active through the end of your internship activities. - The university supervisor should monitor the expiration date of the proof of insurance at the beginning of each semester to insure that it will remain active throughout.

-Midterm Evaluations

-• The site supervisor from each internship site must complete a midterm evaluation form each semester and send it to the university supervisor.

-• Final Evaluation

-• The site supervisor from each internship site must complete a final evaluation form each semester and send it to the university supervisor.

-Weekly Logs

-- Students will be expected to keep a weekly log of hours spent in internship activities. - o Logs must be kept current and signed by the site supervisor. - They are to be handed in to the university supervisor each week. - They should consist of daily notations indicating the date and amount of time allotted to each activity (see appendix A).
-Weekly summaries of experiences, reactions to experience, information, learned, future goals, and problems should be included.

-• Student Evaluation of On-site Supervisor and Internship Site

-Each Semester internship students are to complete an evaluation of their experience, including evaluation of on-site supervision and facilities using the Supervisor/Site Evaluation.

-• Post-Internship Report

-- o Completed at the end of the internship experience. - Clinical Experience Summary (Completed at the end of all clinical experiences)
+- This contract must be signed and uploaded to the internship portfolio at the start of each semester that the student is in internship. - Proof of Insurance - Professional Liability Insurance is to be maintained by students throughout the entirety of their practicum and internship experience. - \circ $\;$ This documentation must be active through the end of your internship activities. - The university supervisor should monitor the expiration date of the proof of insurance at the beginning of each semester to insure that it will remain active throughout. - Midterm Evaluations - The site supervisor from each internship site must complete a midterm evaluation form each semester.
+Each site supervisor will receive a link to each evaluation, via the email address provided by the student.
+The site supervisor will complete the online evaluation and MUST print and provide a signed copy of the completed evaluation to the student.
+The student is then responsible for signing the evaluation and uploading the completed evaluation to the appropriate section in the internship portfolio. - Final Evaluation - The site supervisor from each internship site must complete a final evaluation form each semester.
+Each site supervisor will receive a link to each evaluation, via the email address provided by the student.
+The site supervisor will complete the online evaluation and MUST print and provide a signed copy of the completed evaluation to the student.
+The student is then responsible for signing the evaluation and uploading the completed evaluation to the appropriate section in the internship portfolio. - Weekly Logs - Students will be expected to keep a weekly log of hours spent in internship activities. - Logs must be kept current and signed by the site supervisor. - They are to be uploaded to the online portfolio each week. - They should consist of daily notations indicating the date and amount of time allotted to each activity (see appendix A).
+Weekly summaries of experiences, reactions to experience, information, learned, future goals, and problems should be included. - Student Evaluation of On-site Supervisor and Internship Site - Each Semester, internship students are to complete an evaluation of their experience, including evaluation of on-site supervision and facilities using the Supervisor/Site Evaluation.
+(Students will complete this evaluation via a link, which is embedded in the Online Internship portfolio Template in Livetext.) - Post-Internship Report - Completed at the end of the internship experience.
+(Students will complete this evaluation via a link, which is embedded in the Online Internship portfolio Template in Livetext.) - Clinical Experience Summary (Completed at the end of all clinical experiences)